eMahtab/conway-game-of-life/README.md

 ```
 The state change happens only in two cases :
 1. A live cell dies because of under-population or over-population, so state changes from 1 to 0 (1 -> 0)
-2. A dead cell becomes alive, if it have exactly three live neighbors, so stage changes from 0 to 1 (0 -> 1)
+2. A dead cell becomes alive, if it have exactly three live neighbors, so state changes from 0 to 1 (0 -> 1)

 We can update the board as long as we don't loose the original cell value `board[row][column]`.
 So how can we do that.
 How can we update the board's cell value, while at the same time